scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 One way to represent a corpus, or collection of text documents, is as a matrix of token counts.
 This weights terms by their absolute frequencies.
-Often, highly-wighted terms, such as "a" or "the," are not informative, so token counts are weighted using term frequency-inverse document frequency (tf-idf).
+Often, highly-weighted terms, such as "a" or "the," are not informative, so token counts are weighted using term frequency-inverse document frequency (tf-idf).

 Tf-idf is the product of the term frequency and the inverse document frequency.